opdev/l5-operator-demo/docs/markdown/level2.md

 ```

 <aside class="notes">
-  We can see the pods updating in the status field
+  Going with the theme of our custom resource being the interface to our application and operator combo, we can see the pods updating in the status field
 </aside>

 ---